Korean alcoholic beverages: Clear

 Cheongju, or yakju, is a refined rice wine made from steamed rice which has undergone several fermentation stages.
 Also known as myeongyakju or beopju, it is distinguished from takju by its relative clarity.
-Varieties include baekhaju, made from glutinous rice and nuruk, and heukmeeju (made from black rice).
+Varieties include baekhaju, made from glutinous rice and nuruk, and heukmiju (made from black rice).

 Yakju is brewed with boiled rice, yeast, and water.
 If chrysanthemum is included, it is called gukhwaju; if azalea is added, it is called dugyeonju; if pine sprouts are used, it is called songsunju; if lotus leaves are added, it is called ywonyeopju; if ginseng is used, it is called insamju.
 Takju and cheongju are sometimes distilled, with medicinal herbs added to the distilled liquor.
 This mixed liquor is brewed to enhance the medicinal effects of the herbs.

 Cheongju is similar to Japanese sake.
 Chung Ha is a popular brand which is widely available in Korean restaurants.
 Local variations include beopju, brewed in Gyeongju.